macyhvt/tracetool/README.md

 # README #

-NEMATRACK v3.0
+Parts Tracing v3.0
 ### What is new? ###
-+ Main group-subgroup feature added - 17 June 2024
++ Main group-subgroup feature added
 + Frequency feature added
 + Activate and deactivation of process feature added
 + Auto TRUE boolean values on autotrack